Skip to main content

 • <root@example.com> — Nextcloud administrator email to create an account and receive Let's Encrypt® notifications;

 7. Optional: partition the disks.
-By default, the optimal RAID type is defined and only partitioned disks and disks in RAID are partitioned.
+By default, the optimal RAID type is determined and only partitioned disks and disks in RAID are partitioned.

-8. Click Set.
-Installation can take from 7 to 60 minutes, depending on the performance of the server and the distribution selected.
-If more time has elapsed, file a ticket.
+8. Click Install.
+The installation may take from 7 to 60 minutes, depending on server performance and the distribution selected.
+If it takes longer, create a ticket.

-The address to connect to the Nextcloud dashboard depends on whether you specified the domain in user data at OS installation in step 5.
+The address to connect to the Nextcloud panel depends on whether you specified the domain in user data when installing the OS in step 5.

 1. Open the page in your browser: